danielharrell/does_music_move/does_music_move.md

 it follows the rise and fall of a melody.
-Earlier, in distinguishing our hand from the melody, I said that we see the hand's change of place happen continuously rather than discretely, which to
-say: that it happens from place to place through
+Earlier, in distinguishing our hand from the melody, I said that we see the hand's change of place happen continuously rather than discretely.
+In other words, it happens from place to place through
 *all* the places between rather than just some of them.
-I also said that this continuity seemed a necessary feature of its motion---telling us that the hand got from place to place by motion rather than by magic.
+I also said that this continuity seemed a necessary feature of its motion; for it us that the hand got from place to place by motion rather than by magic.
 I further attributed this continuity to the fact that our hand is a
-*spatial* whole, that space can *then* contain, at *every* moment of its motion.
+*spatial* whole, that space can then contain, at every moment of its motion.

 But a moment's reflection on this reveals a problem.
 For the sense in which our hand is a